 Meditation can be intimidating.

-It is being talked about everywhere, but how do you know where to start, or if this is something for you?
+It’s being talked about everywhere but how do you know where to start, or if this is something for you?

 There is no right or wrong way to meditate.

 Your practice with meditation is always in flux, like life, it’s always changing.